-The Ford’s Theatre National Historic Site, including the Museum, Theatre, Petersen House and Center for Education and Leadership, will be closed on the following dates: June 2, 2013 and June 5, 2013.
+Ford’s Theatre National Historic Site (Museum, Theatre, Petersen House) and the Center for Education and Leadership will be closed to the public on Monday, May 19, 2014.

 Honor Lincoln's Legacy

 “It is for us the living, rather, to be dedicated here

 to the unfinished work which they who fought here

 -Abraham Lincoln, Gettysburg Address, November 19, 1863

 Are you inspired by Abraham Lincoln’s words to help complete his unfinished work?

 In the modern world, it is easy to forget our nation’s history or underestimate the value of hearing its stories.
 Please don’t let that happen.

 Ford’s Theatre is the premier destination in Washington, D.C., to explore Lincoln’s life, presidency and legacy.
 People of all ages are transported back to Civil War Washington through immersive exhibits, historical performances and tours, education workshops, and talks by renowned authors and scholars.